Hades-Speedrunning/RunControl/README.md

 To install the modpack, download your desired version from the releases page, extract it into your Hades\Content folder, and run modimporter.exe.
 If you have any problems, you can ask in the #modification-station channel in the Hades Speedrunning Discord, or #install-help in the Hades Modding Discord.

 Once the modpack is installed, enter the courtyard in-game and press the boon menu button.
 If you've installed correctly, you'll see a RunControl button, where you can select a run and configure the mods.

+## Creating a run

+Each run is one .lua file, stored in RunControl\\Runs\\.
+An explanation of the folder and file structure can be found in the [HOWTO](https://github.com/Hades-Speedrunning/RunControl/blob/main/HOWTO.md) file.